rucker/dotfiles-manager/README.md

 Where `${INPUT_DIR}` is the location of your input files.

-See `dfm.py --help` for more information.
+See `dfm.py --help` for usage.

 Existing dotfiles are backed up automatically before new ones are compiled and placed in `${INPUT_DIR}/backups`.

 ## Example Use-Case
 You have a personal dotfiles repository containing your `.bashrc` and you want to use your familiar setup on multiple machines.
-You want to easily propagate any changes you make to your global `.bashrc` to all machines without manually copying and pasting changes.
-However, some machines require different configurations than others (such as aliases or environment variables).
-You want to do this while keeping your dotfiles repo in a clean state, and without losing track of those local changes you need.
+You want to easily propagate any changes you make to your global `.bashrc` to all machines you use.
+However, some machines require different configurations (such as aliases, environment variables, or even sensitive data like access tokens, which you would not want to commit to your repo) than others.
+You want to keep your dotfiles repo in a clean state so you can easily `pull` global changes without losing track of those local changes you need (and without copying and pasting anything by hand).

-What Dotfiles Manager will allow you to do is automate management of your dotfiles across all machines, including local per-machine changes.
-This can be done by putting the common bits in a file called `bashrc`, and the bits that vary from machine to machine in a second file, for example called `bashrc_local` as needed.
+What Dotfiles Manager allows you to do is compile a single `.bashrc`file from separate source files: one containing your global configurations, and another containing the local (possibly sensitive) bits.
+This can be done by putting the common bits in a file called `bashrc` (which would be part of your dotfiles repo), and the bits that vary from machine to machine in a second file, for example called `bashrc_local` (which would be git-ignored).
 Because Dotfiles Manager is able to infer the name of the dotfile being compiled from the names of [input files](#input-files), the contents of `bashrc` and `bashrc_local` will be compiled into to a single `.bashrc` file on each machine.

-When you push new bashrc changes to your dotfiles repo, you can keep everything up-to-date by doing a `git pull` to get your latest source files and then running `dfm.py ${INPUT_DIR}`.
+When you push new `bashrc` changes to your dotfiles repo, you can keep everything up-to-date by doing a `git pull` to get your latest source files and then running `dfm.py ${INPUT_DIR}` to compile a `.bashrc` from the contents of your `bashrc` and `bashrc_local`.

 ## Input Files
 ### Symlinks